-1.1.11.1 Northern Mariana Island Bottomfish Permit
+1.1.11.1.1 Northern Mariana Island Bottomfish Permit

 Regulations require this permit for any vessel commercially fishing for, landing, or transshipping BMUS or bottomfish ECS in the EEZ around CNMI.
 Commercial fishing is prohibited within the boundaries of the Islands Unit of the Marianas Trench Marine National Monument.
+Table 14 presents the number of Federal permits issued for CNMI bottomfish.